XinYaanZyoy/XinYaanZyoy.github.io/_posts/2020-06-18-On the existence of borders.md

 Be it Pakistan or china or any other historical or geographical or cultural enemies of India or BHAARAT, for me as a human, my enemies are those who stands and does the non-righteousness actions, such as within India people are faking the education, people call themselves professors and teachers and they've no understanding of the concepts they're teaching at all!
 This land of vedic culture has always said the exchange of saraswati with laxmi is one of the biggest sin, and today everyone I've seen in my life except few; not to name here, are doing this business!
 Is this humanity?

-> my enemies are standing on the other side of the truth not on the other side of the physicality or mental border!
+> my enemies are standing on the other side of the truth not on the other side of the physical or imaginary borders!

 I've met incredibly lovely and helpful people from many countries around the world over the internet, especially from Pakistan and china to mention, and it seems these wars are not at all in the minds of people but instead in the minds of "institutions"; such as government, political parties, international businesses, etc...